 Online Reputation: How to Monitor and Respond to Customer Reviews

-Online reviews expose your small business reputation in a variety of places across social media.
+Online reviews expose your small business reputation in various places across social media.

 I had to know.

-While it turned out to be nothing, customers right now are talking about and submitting their reviews about your retail store to various online social media networks.
+While that turned out to be nothing, customers are talking about and submitting their reviews about your retail store to various online social media networks.

 Do you know what your customers are saying?